zbo14/zachh.me/blog/TLS-hole-punching.md

 There are 2 types of hole punching, one for each major Internet transport protocol: [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) and [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol).
 UDP hole punching is the more prevalent of the two, commonly used for VoIP and gaming.
 Direct p2p communication improves latency, often times critical in realtime applications.
 UDP makes no promises regarding reliable delivery of data, but this "shortcoming" is preferable for certain use cases.
 If I'm video chatting my friend, it's ok if packets are dropped.
 Their video might freeze for a second and their audio might cut out.
 The more important point is, when the chat resumes, I see and hear the latest video and audio.
 I don't need or even want to receive the earlier media that was dropped.

 TCP, on the other hand, ensures reliable delivery.
 Everything is eventually delivered in the order it was sent.
 Packets can still be dropped, but they'll be resent.
 This isn't ideal for video chatting my friend, but well suited for other use cases such as file sharing, where the entire content should eventually be delivered uncorrupted.
-Using TLS, we can secure the connection by encrypting all the content that is sent over the wire.
+Using [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security), or TLS, we can secure the connection by encrypting all the content that is sent over the wire.
 This prevents eavesdroppers and network sniffers from seeing what content is shared.
 My peer is the only party that can access the actual file.

 Combining TLS with TCP hole-punching achieves a direct, reliable, and secure connection between peers.
 I'll walk through some code and packet traces that outline how this facilitates encrypted p2p communication.
 I created a [repo](https://github.com/zbo14/tls-hole-punching) in case you want to inspect the source or run the demo yourself.